 Humidity & Your Clarinet

-Humidity is another crucial factor you want to watch out for, as it can affect your instrument.
+Humidity is another important factor to watch, as it can affect your instrument.

 - When not playing, try to keep your clarinet in its case at humidity levels not exceeding 70%.